Olena Shuliak

 Olena Oleksiivna Shuliak (Олена Олексіївна Шуляк; born 24 January 1976) is a Ukrainian politician who has been serving as Leader of Servant of the People since 2021.
 Shuliak has also been a People's Deputy, after having elected to the Verkhovna Rada in 2019.

-Shuliak is also the deputy chairwoman of a committee in the Verkhovna Rada for the Organization of the State Power, Local Self-Government, Regional Development and Urban Planning, and the chairwoman of the Coordination Сouncil, which solves problematic issues in the field of urban planning under the President of Ukraine.
+Shuliak is also the Chairwoman of a Committee in the Verkhovna Rada for the Organization of the State Power, Local Self-Government, Regional Development and Urban Planning, and the chairwoman of the Coordination Сouncil, which solves problematic issues in the field of urban planning under the President of Ukraine.

 Early life and career

-Olena Oleksiivna Shuliak was born on 24 January 1976 in Kyiv.
+Olena Oleksiivna Shuliak was born on 24 January 1976 in Kiev.
 She graduated from the National Transport University in 1997, majoring in economics and construction management.

 She subsequently completed a Master of Business Administration degree at the International Institute of Management in 2005.
 She also graduated from Taras Shevchenko National University of Kyiv in 2012, majoring in psychology.